01 Featured Wrist wearable · Staff · Governance · 0-to-1

 What this proved

 "One content designer can own a product this complex — if they build the systems that make their judgment scalable.
-The leverage isn't in the hours.
+The use isn't in the hours.
 It's in the infrastructure."

 0